 Thorlabs' multimode (MM) fiber optic patch cables consist of step-index multimode fiber and have FC/PC connectors with ceramic ferrules on both ends.
 They are available from stock in 1 m, 2 m, and 5 m lengths.

 Each patch cable includes two protective caps that shield the ferrule ends from dust and other hazards.
-Additional CAPF Plastic Fiber Caps and CAPFM Metal Threaded Fiber Caps for FC/PC-terminated ends are also sold separately.
+Additional CAPF Plastic Fiber Caps and CAPFM Metal Threaded Fiber Caps for FC/PC-terminated ends are sold separately.

 If you do not see a stock cable suitable for your application, please see our Custom Patch Cables webpage to request a cable that meets your specific needs.